Notice of Privacy Practices

 This Notice of Privacy Practices (the “Notice”) tells you about the ways we may use and disclose your protected health information (“medical information”) and your rights and our obligations regarding the use and disclosure of your medical information.
-This Notice applies to Bailey Health of California P.C., Bailey Health of Colorado P.C., Bailey Health of Connecticut P.C., Bailey Health of Florida LLC, Bailey Health of Georgia P.C., Bailey Health of Illinois P.C., Bailey Health of Indiana LLC, Bailey Health of Kentucky PSC, Bailey Health of Maine P.C., Bailey Health of Michigan P.C., Bailey Health of Missouri LLC, Bailey Health of Montana P.C., Bailey Health of Nebraska LLC, Bailey Health Medical of New York P.C., Bailey Health of North Carolina P.C., Bailey Health of California P.C., Bailey Health of Pennsylvania P.C., Bailey Health of Rhode Island P.C., Bailey Health of South Carolina P.C., Bailey Health of Tennessee P.C., Bailey Health of Texas PLLC, Bailey Health of Virginia LLC, Bailey Health of Washington P.C., Bailey Health of Wisconsin P.C., Bailey Health of Wyoming P.C., and other entities related to the Bailey Health entities, including their providers and employees, as well as certain Bailey Health vendors and related entities, such as Hims Inc. (“Hims”) (collectively, the “Practice”).
+This Notice applies to Bailey Health of California P.C., Bailey Health of Colorado P.C., Bailey Health of Connecticut P.C., Bailey Health of Florida LLC, Bailey Health of Georgia P.C., Bailey Health of Illinois P.C., Bailey Health of Kentucky PSC, Bailey Health of Maine P.C., Bailey Health of Massachusetts P.C., Bailey Health of Michigan P.C., Bailey Health of Missouri LLC, Bailey Health of Montana P.C., Bailey Health of Nebraska LLC, Bailey Health Medicine of New York P.C., Bailey Health of North Carolina P.C., Bailey Health of California P.C., Bailey Health of Pennsylvania P.C., Bailey Health of Rhode Island P.C., Bailey Health of South Carolina P.C., Bailey Health of Tennessee P.C., Bailey Health of Texas PLLC, Bailey Health of Virginia LLC, Bailey Health of Washington P.C., Bailey Health of Wisconsin P.C., Bailey Health of Wyoming P.C., and other entities related to the Bailey Health entities, including their providers and employees, as well as certain Bailey Health vendors and related entities, such as Hims Inc. (“Hims”) (collectively, the “Practice”).

 1. OUR OBLIGATIONS

 - Maintain the privacy of your medical information, to the extent required by state and federal law;